-Set your lineups here: KBO Showdown $1.5K Rally Cap (KIW vs LG)
+Set your lineups here: KBO Showdown $2K Battle for Seoul (KIW vs LG)

 Note: All salaries will be Flex prices unless noted as Captain’s Pick prices.